 RHD valve disease

 In other situations, the mitral valve becomes hypermobile.
-At first this condition is silent, but as it progresses, the left atrium and ventricle dilate.
+At first, this condition is silent, but as it progresses, the left atrium and ventricle dilate.
 Left ventricular contraction is felt to become more forceful.
 A murmur extending throughout the period between S1 and S2 is heard.
 Finally, patients may present with signs of heart failure as the left side of the heart stops functioning properly.

-Most cases of mitral stenosis are due to RHD, and it refers to the abnormal tightening of the mitral valve.
-It is characterized by thick immobile leaflets with shortened attachments, which cannot move enough to open the atrioventricular opening.
+Most cases of mitral stenosis are due to RHD, which refers to the abnormal tightening of the mitral valve.
+Mitral stenosis is characterized by thick immobile leaflets with shortened attachments that cannot move enough to open the atrioventricular opening.

-Symptoms such as cough, breathlessness, wheezing, waking up at night with acute shortness of breath, all begin to appear.
+Symptoms such as cough, breathlessness, wheezing, and waking up at night with acute shortness of breath, all begin to appear.
 There may be blood in the sputum and the right side of the heart may also fail because it is harder to pump blood to the lungs.
-These are symptoms of very late disease and require intensive management.
+These are symptoms of very late disease and thus require intensive management.

 Complications of mitral stenosis include the formation of a clot in the left atrium, because of the slow movement of blood out of this chamber.
 This can break off and travel in the circulation to block blood vessels elsewhere, producing stroke, pulmonary embolism, and other serious events.
-Another problem is atrial fibrillation or the lack of a regular atrial beat, as a result of atrial dilation which interferes with the proper function of the heart pacemaker in the left atrial wall.
+Another problem is atrial fibrillation or the lack of a regular atrial beat, as a result of atrial dilation, which interferes with the proper function of the heart pacemaker in the left atrial wall.

-The leaflets of the valve thus fail to meet in the middle, allowing blood to flow back from the aorta into the ventricle once the contraction is losing its force.
-This means less blood is available to the general circulation, but the left ventricle dilates to accommodate the extra blood.
-Eventually the heart fails to cope, and symptoms appear, such as easy fatigue, breathlessness with exertion.
+The leaflets of the aortic valve thus fail to meet in the middle, allowing blood to flow back from the aorta into the ventricle once the contraction is losing its force.
+As a result, less blood is available to the general circulation, which causes the left ventricle to dilate to accommodate the extra blood.
+Eventually, the heart fails to cope, and symptoms such as increased fatigue and breathlessness with exertion develop.